-As at October 31, 2015, the Company's investment in Barsele JV of \$1 was distributed to Barsele Minerals Corp.
-The Company's unrecognized share of the loss for the period from June 11, 2015 to September 23, 2015 was approximately \$231,662 and, the Company's accumulated unrecognized share of loss was approximately \$231,662.
+During the nine-month period ended January 31, 2016, the Company's investment in Barsele JV of \$1 was distributed to Barsele Minerals Corp.
+The Company's unrecognized share of the loss for the period from June 11, 2015 to September 23, 2015 was approximately \$231,662 and, the Company's accumulated unrecognized share of loss was approximately \$231,662 as presented on October 31, 2015.
 The Company had a minority position on the board of its associated company and did not control operational decisions.
 The Company's judgment is that it had significant influence, but not control and therefore equity accounting was appropriate.